strongloop-archive/loopback4-example-log-extension/README.md

 ### `/src/log.component.ts`

-We'll be keeping this file the same but updating the `Bindings` according to the values we declared in `/src/keys.ts`.
-This is where we export our providers so they can be automatically be bound to the appropriate keys.
+Keep this file the same but updating the `Bindings` according to the values we declared in `/src/keys.ts`.
+This is where providers are exported so they can automatically bind to the appropriate keys.
 The final version of this file will look as follows:

 ```ts
 import {EXAMPLE_LOG_BINDINGS} from './keys';